 Experience and expertise: Dr Uvarov has significant experience as an equity analyst in the healthcare industry with a focus on the biotechnology sector, both domestically and internationally.
-Prior to moving to team that has been continuously ranked top 4 for biotechnology companies.

-Australia, he was with Citigroup Global Markets where he spent two years as a member of a New York based biotechnology

-Biotechnology in the All-America Institutional Investor survey.
-Dr Uvarov's scientific expertise and company knowledge spreads across a variety of therapeutic areas and spectrum of market capitalizations with his particular interest in early stage
+Prior to moving to Australia, Anton was with Citigroup Global Markets where he spent two years as a member of a New York based biotechnology team that was consistently ranked top 4 for biotechnology in the All-America Institutional Investor survey.
+Dr Uvarov's scientific expertise and company knowledge spreads across a variety of therapeutic areas and spectrum of market capitalizations with his particular interest in early stage biotechnology companies.